Community Support Specialist

 The goal of the Housing Assistance Program is to assist participants in transitioning from homelessness to permanent housing, preventing homelessness with diversion strategies (eviction prevention), gaining needed services, such as referrals to programs, assisting in applying for entitlements/income, searching for affordable housing, etc. which affords them permanent housing and ends their episode of homelessness.
 The CSS works independently towards these goals, however, they are expected to consult with the program director as needed.
 Other duties include: community building, daily progress documentation, continued maintenance and improvement of the program, attendance and participation at staff meetings, assistance to the larger housing assistance programs of CHS, and performance of other administrative, financial, and programmatic duties pursuant to program guidelines and regulations.

 CHS uses the Housing First and Harm Reduction service delivery models, assisting clients with housing as the immediate need without prerequisites to abstain from any harmful behavior prior to being housed or receiving assistance.
-We help participants identify their own goals and support them to discover safer alternatives.
+We help clients identify their own goals and support them to discover safer alternatives.

 - Provide individual assessment of participant needs.
 Assist the individual in meeting their goals.
 This includes a heavy emphasis on need for income, affordable and appropriate housing and other supportive services.